 - Exclude excessive water run-off from a sub-floor area by the installation of ag-drains.
 Make sure there is adequate cross flow ventilation in the sub-floor area.
 Look for signs of dampness in the wall cavities, broken roof tiles, faulty guttering and the like.
 High humidity, dampness or moisture accumulating in a wall cavity is of high risk to encouraging large scale termite activity inside the building.

-- Remove any timber in contact with the soil.
-Timbers should be stored above ground level to allow full inspection for termite activity.
+- Remove any timber in ground contact with the soil.
+Timbers should be stored above ground level to allow continuous airflow and full inspection for termite activity.
 Any landscaping using timber chip mulch and railway sleepers should be removed, as they provide ready food source to assist in rapid termite colony development.

 - If you find live termites DO NOT disturb the area.
 DO NOT use spray insecticides on the termites.
 If sufficiently disturbed, the termites may move elsewhere and not be rediscovered until severe damage has been done.
 The termite controller can install a termite bait on the termite activity area aimed at elimination of the entire colony and protection for your Melbourne home.